void-linux/void-packages/Manual.md

 cache during the install/removal of the package
 - `font_dirs`: which should be set to the directory where the package installs its fonts

+<a id="pkg_rename"></a>
+### Renaming a package

+- Create empty package of old name, depending on new package.
+This is necessary to provide updates to systems where old package is already installed.
+This should be a subpackage of new one, except when version number of new package decreased: then create a separate template using old version and increased revision.
+- Edit references to package in other templates and common/shlibs.
+- Don't set `replaces=`, it can result in removing both packages from systems by xbps.

 <a id="pkg_remove"></a>
 ### Removing a package